fvanroie/PS_OPNsense/README.md

 Use the -Verbose and/or -Debug switches to see what is going on behind the scenes.
 You can use the output to learn more about the OPNsense REST api.

-For the full documentation off all the cmdlets and parameters, please visit the [PS_OPNsense wiki](https://github.com/fvanroie/PS_OPNsense//wiki/).
+For the full documentation of all the cmdlets and parameters, please visit the [PS_OPNsense wiki](https://github.com/fvanroie/PS_OPNsense//wiki/).

 ## Compatibility
 This module is tested on: